Evidence

 1st August 2025

 All of this information is available in the public domain for all to review.
 In my opinion these anomalies do not prove misconduct in themselves, but they raise serious questions about Palm PR’s governance and financial transparency.
-At a minimum, they warrant scrutiny by regulators, creditors, and prospective clients.
-The lack of clear explanations in the filings leaves open the possibility of undisclosed transactions or deliberate concealment.
+Public filings show substantial changes in the company’s financial position.
+Readers are encouraged to review the filings directly and form their own conclusions.

 Palm PR - Submitted Accounts